-Alright people, it’s time to crack the whip on your daily routine.
+Alright my friend, it’s time to crack the whip on your daily routine.
 How many things are you doing each day that slow you down, throw you off track, crush your good mood, or are in general a big fat unnecessary distraction?
 Too many – I guarantee it!

 So here are 31 things you can check off your to-do list right now so you can worry less and get more done!